Historic Seattle Preservation Foundation Programs

 Historic Seattle accomplishes its mission by producing educational events to raise awareness of Seattle’s architectural heritage, advocating for preservation with citizens and policy makers, and acquiring historic properties for rehabilitation.

-Historic Seattle provides a broad range of design lectures, tours of historic sites and annual programs that educate the public about preserving historic buildings.
-We celebrate local preservation successes through our annual Historic Preservation Awards event.
-We effectively communicate with constituents and the public through our website, annual program brochure, newsletter, email list, preservation blog and Facebook.
+Historic Seattle offers a broad range of design lectures, tours of historic sites, workshops, and other programs that educate our members and the public about preserving historic buildings.
+We celebrate local preservation successes through our annual Preservation Awards event.
+We communicate with constituents and the public through our website, annual program brochure, newsletter, email list, blog, Facebook, and Twitter.

 Through preservation advocacy, Historic Seattle works closely with individuals and community groups to advocate for the preservation of historic places.
 We assist with advocacy efforts by providing technical assistance and teaching tools for advocacy.
-We are visible proponents of preservation advocacy in Seattle working with policy makers who regularly seek our advice and expertise regarding a wide range of preservation issues that affect the city and county.
+We are visible proponents of preservation, working with policy makers who regularly seek our advice and expertise regarding a wide range of preservation issues that affect the city and county.

-We continue to provide quality stewardship of the properties we own including the Heg-Phillips Apartments, Victorian Row Apartments, Egan House, Good Shepherd Center, Dearborn House, Cadillac Hotel and Washington Hall.
-Historic Seattle acquired Washington Hall for $1.5 million in 2009.
-The hall has functioned as a community gathering place since 1908.
-The vision calls for full rehabilitation of the performance spaces and a permanent home for arts and cultural organizations at a cost of around $9.5 million.
+We continue to provide quality stewardship of the properties we own including the Phillips Apartments, BelBoy Apartments, Victorian Row Apartments, Egan House, Good Shepherd Center, Dearborn House, Cadillac Hotel, and Washington Hall.
+In 2009, Historic Seattle purchased Washington Hall, which has functioned as a community gathering place since 1908.
+We are currently restoring Washington Hall’s performance and event spaces and creating a permanent home for community arts organizations, at a cost of around $9.5 million.

 Recent Successes and Current Challenges